tredoe/wizard/README.md

 ### About licenses

-My suggestion is **to use MPL 2.0** because it allows covered source code to be mixed with other files under a different, even proprietary license.
-However, code files licensed under the MPL must remain under the MPL and freely available in source form.
+My suggestion is **to use MPL 2.0**, a simple copyleft license, designed to encourage contributors to share modifications they make to your code, while still allowing them to combine your code with code under other licenses (open or proprietary) with minimal restrictions.
+Please read the [MPL 2.0 FAQ](http://www.mozilla.org/MPL/2.0/FAQ.html) if you have further questions regarding the license.

-Both licenses BSD and MIT/X11 have been excluded because they can not mitigate threats from software patents, and LGPL because it has not benefits using into a language of static linking.
+Both licenses BSD and MIT/X11 have been excluded of Gowizard because they can not mitigate threats from software patents, and LGPL because it has not benefits using into a language of static linking.

 Here you have a description of the most important elements in every license included in gowizard: